 How will I study

 Because we operate in one of the most geographically fragmented regions of Scotland, we do things a bit differently.
-Depending in which centre you choose to study, and what course you opt for, you may receive tuition in different ways.
+We’ve developed an expertise in delivering our courses remotely using a blended learning method.

 Each week will comprise of scheduled, connected learning time and flexible learning time.
 You need to commit to both, but you can choose when to complete flexible learning to fit around work, caring and personal commitments.
 Some flexible learning must be done on a weekly basis.

 Connected learning is when you learn together with tutors, students and others.
 Connected learning happens at a scheduled time in a practical workshop, an online-classroom, a studio, a specialist classroom, the workplace or in the outdoors.

 Flexible learning covers tutor directed learning and self-directed learning.

 Tutor-directed learning is weekly learning activity, for example:

 - posting your idea in a discussion forum,

 - discussing and working on a solution with another student,

 - researching and gathering information,